-2 The CDBG-DR Home Repair, Reconstruction or Relocation Program (R3 Program) concentrated in addressing unmet needs connected to hurricanes Irma and María.
+2 The CDBG-DR Home Repair, Reconstruction, or Relocation Program (R3 Program) concentrated in addressing unmet needs connected to hurricanes Irma and María.
 The SFM Program expands the opportunity to address multiple risks, based on previous natural disasters, not just hurricanes.
 An eligible applicant identified to have a need to mitigate or reduce loss of life or property, may receive assistance from the SFM Program.
 However, for SFM purposes, the term "unmet mitigation needs" should not be confused with the Urgent Need Mitigation national objective.

-- (1) LMI Housing (LMH), which benefits low- and moderate-income (LMI)3 persons; that is whose income is below the 80% Area Median Family Income (AMFI)4.
+- (1) LMI Housing (LMH), which benefits low- and moderate-income (LMI)3 persons; that is income below the 80% Area Median Family Income (AMFI).
 This is validated through the collection of information on household composition and income.
 (24 C.F.R. § 570.483 (b)(3)). - For CDBG-MIT, HUD established an alternative requirement to include the two new LMI national objective criteria for buyouts (LMB) and housing incentives (LMHI) that benefit LMI households.
 For a buyout award or housing incentive to meet the new LMB and LMHI national objectives, grantees must demonstrate the following: - (a) The CDBG-MIT funds have been provided for an eligible activity that benefits LMI households supporting their move from high-risk areas.
 The following activities shall qualify under these criteria, and must also meet the eligibility criteria of the notices governing the use of the CDBG-MIT funds: - LMI buyout (LMB).
-When CDBG-MIT funds are used for a buyout award to acquire housing owned by a qualifying LMI household, where the award amount (including optional relocation assistance) is greater than the postdisaster (current) fair market value of that property. - LMI housing incentive (LMHI).
-When CDBG-MIT funds are used for a housing incentive award, tied to the voluntary buyout or other voluntary acquisition of housing owned by a qualifying LMI household, for which the housing incentive is for the purpose of moving outside of the affected floodplain or to a lowerrisk area; or when the housing incentive is for the purpose of providing or improving residential structures that, upon completion, will be occupied by an LMI household. - (b) Activities that meet the above criteria will be considered to benefit LMI low and moderate-income persons unless there is substantial evidence to the contrary.
-Any
+When CDBG-MIT funds are used for a buyout award to acquire housing owned by a qualifying LMI household, where the award amount (including optional relocation assistance) is greater than the post-disaster (current) fair market value of that property. - LMI housing incentive (LMHI).
+When CDBG-MIT funds are used for a housing incentive award, tied to the voluntary buyout or other voluntary acquisition of housing owned by a qualifying LMI household, for which the housing incentive is for the purpose of moving outside of the affected floodplain or to a lowerrisk area; or when the housing incentive is for the purpose of providing or improving residential structures that, upon completion, will be occupied by an LMI household. - (b) Activities that meet the above criteria will be considered to benefit LMI persons unless there is substantial evidence to the contrary.
+Any activities that meet the newly established national objective criteria will count towards the calculation of a CDBG-MIT grantee's overall LMI benefit.4 - (2) Urgent Need Mitigation (UNM) benefit households with an AMFI above eighty percent (80%).
+Additionally, since the provisions of 24 C.F.R. § 570.483(d) and § 570.208(c) are waived at 84 FR 45838, 45857, V.A.13.C. and replaced with an alternative requirement, the activity must address (i) the current and future risks as